-As you enter the gallery, the far wall is dominated by a larger-than-life blow-up rendering of a property developer’s fantasy, projecting the interior of new luxury flats that are currently under construction a few minutes walk away.
-The image, appropriated from the hoardings around the building site, photographed and photocopied in low-res black and white, invites us to imagine ourselves luxuriating on this designer furniture, maybe leafing through one of these big coffee table books or watching Netflix on that massive flat screen TV.
-Through the apartment’s floor-to-ceiling windows we can glimpse the high rises and council estates of Lisson Grove, albeit safely behind glass and out of focus.
+As you enter the gallery, the far wall is dominated by a larger-than-life rendering of a property developer’s fantasy, projecting the interior of new luxury flats that are currently under construction a few minutes walk away.
+The image, appropriated from the hoardings around the building site, photographed and then photocopied in low-res black and white, invites us to imagine ourselves luxuriating on this designer furniture, maybe leafing through one of these big coffee table books or watching Netflix on that massive flat-screen TV.
+Through the apartment’s floor-to-ceiling windows we can glimpse nearby high rises and council estates of Lisson Grove, albeit safely on the other side of the glass and out of focus.

 Elsewhere, the invasion is even more explicit.
-The domestic utopias of property brochures are roughly collaged with older photos (taken a decade ago by the artist herself) of homeless encampments under the Westway, barricaded up Halal food stores – all mounted on the same plasterboard and Sitex barriers familiar to anyone who has spent time gaining entry to abandoned buildings.
+The domestic utopias of property brochures are roughly collaged with older photographs (taken a decade ago by the artist herself) of homeless encampments under the nearby Westway, boarded-up halal food stores – all mounted on the same plasterboard and Sitex barriers used to block abandoned buildings.

-Moving around the exhibition, the visitor is encircled by a quartet of Genelec speakers, from which Oldfield Ford’s Yorkshire-accented voice echoes and drifts, cut up with electronic drones and fragments of gameshow idents and Adele’s ‘Hello’ (2015) ‘These streets,’ her voice intones, ‘are a pocket of another London.’
+Moving around the exhibition, the visitor is encircled by a quartet of Genelec speakers, from which Oldfield Ford’s Yorkshire-accented voice echoes and drifts, cut up with electronic drones and fragments of gameshow idents and Adele’s ‘Hello’ (2015).
+‘These streets,’ Oldfield Ford intones, ‘are a pocket of another London.’
 The sounds (courtesy of Jam City’s Jack Latham) shudder and quake, slowed down into shattered granules, fuzzy with delay and digital distortion.
 Here and there, fragments of field recordings break through the noise: a crowd, a street – the city invading its own document.
-Behind one of the plasterboard flats, a deep, foreboding bass rumbles from a concealed subwoofer, evoking memories of three am stumbles past still-heaving nightclubs.
+Behind one of the plasterboard flats, a deep, foreboding bass rumbles from a concealed subwoofer, evoking memories of 3am stumbles past still-heaving nightclubs.